 - You may experience issues with scavenging with this engine.

 - A two-stroke engine does not burn as cleanly, leading to a higher level of air pollution than a four-stroke engine.

 Applications of a 2-Stroke Engine

-You can use a two-stroke engine in a variety of applications.
-Outdoor power equipment such as chainsaws, blowers, trimmers and hedge trimmers use a two-stroke motor.
+Common examples of a two-stroke engine include outdoor power equipment such as chainsaws, blowers, trimmers, hedge trimmers, and various other applications.
 You can also use a two-stroke engine in transportation and equipment devices such as outboard motors, motorcycles or dirt bikes.

 Pros of a 4-Stroke Engine

 Using a four-stroke engine offers a variety of benefits.
 Some of these advantages include:

 - Four-stroke engines yield higher levels of torque at a lower RPM during operation.